MLRichter/size_matters_paper/README.md

 #### Hardware
 The experiments were conducted on a System with 2 RTX6000 GPUs, 128GB of RAM and 56 CPU Cores in total.
-Most experiments require less than 10GB of VRAM, the exceptions are the experiments with very large input resolution and the ones that are conducted on large datasets like ImageNet.
-Calculating the probe performances is very expensive on the storage side.
-Extracting the latent representation of a single model will produce between 30 and 100GB of data (in case of pixelwise solution even more).
-The data can be deleted without any trouble after the probes are computed.
-If the data was deleted prematurely, the script will rextract them.
-Note that the computation of probe performances may consume 100 or more Gigabytes of RAM if to many workers are set in parallel.
-This is especially problematic when training ResNet50, which has generally more layers than can possibly fit in memory on some datasets like TinyImageNet.
+For most experiments we recommend at least 18 Cores, 32 GB of DDR4 Memory and a GPU with 10GB of VRAM.
+We also recommend at least 1TB of free hard drive space, which is used for storing the activation maps of all layers in order to compute probe performances.

 #### Time
-Depending on the experiments training can be up to a week long on our hardware.
+Depending on the experiments training can run for multiple days or weeks.
-In many cases experiments will conclude in less than a day using our setup.
+However, given our hardware, in many cases experiments will conclude in less than a day.
 The experimental setup will checkpoint the models after each epoch.
 Probe performance calculations are also cached on a probe by probe basis.